-The AD9609 includes a built-in test feature designed to enable verification of the integrity of each channel as well as to facilitate board level debugging.
-A built-in self-test (BIST) feature that verifies the integrity of the digital datapath of the AD9609 is included.
-Various output test options are also provided to place predictable values on the outputs of the AD9609.
+The AD9649 includes a built-in test feature designed to enable verification of the integrity of each channel, as well as facilitate board-level debugging.
+Also included is a built-in self-test (BIST) feature that verifies the integrity of the digital datapath of the AD9649.
+Various output test options are also provided to place predictable values on the outputs of the AD9649.